darkquake93/unihood/README.md

 All steps are reported in the style of a massive "how-to" document, consisting of observations, recommendations on strengths and weaknesses of choices made.
 Currently this project is using this GitHub site as a base repositry.

-I would like for my project to focus on an Amazon (Free Tier) virtual machine providing these functionalities and in particular the optimal / custom alterations of the machine's OS' specifications such as RAM, Hard Disk space (as well as the procedure of adding an extra virtual drive known as an Elastic Block Store (EBS) to the virtual machine and so on.

 In terms of the actual business application to be modelled there is scope for this to change at this early stage, however the current construction project of a University E-Learning system will be the basis for now.